 Eat & Drink

-Our guide to the best restaurants, cafes, and bars in Hamilton
+Beaumont Street and beyond: our guide to the restaurants, cafes, and bars in Hamilton

 Hamilton has to have one of the highest concentrations of restaurants, bars, pubs, and cafes in Newcastle.
 Centred on iconic Beaumont Street, the cuisines on offer in the suburb span the globe and the cafes are some of the best in Newcastle, making for an exciting dining experience whenever you visit.